Readings

 • If you’re still not formally enrolled or not enrolled in the section you wish to be in, please Direct Message Nina on Slack so we can get the remaining enrollments sorted out.

-• You will do assignment 3 (due Thursday Feb 16) in collaboration you get assigned today, so make sure to exchange contact info before you leave class
+• You will do assignment 3 (due Thursday Sept 19) in collaboration with the partner you get assigned today, so make sure to exchange contact info before you leave class

 Plan for today